Normed vector space: Topological structure

 Two norms on the same vector space are called equivalent if they define the same topology.
-On a finite-dimensional vector space, all norms are equivalent but this is not true for infinite dimensional vector spaces.
+On a finite-dimensional vector space (but not infinite-dimensional vector spaces), all norms are equivalent (although the resulting metric spaces need not be the same) And since any Euclidean space is complete, we can thus conclude that all finite-dimensional normed vector spaces are Banach spaces.

-All norms on a finite-dimensional vector space are equivalent from a topological viewpoint as they induce the same topology (although the resulting metric spaces need not be the same).
-And since any Euclidean space is complete, we can thus conclude that all finite-dimensional normed vector spaces are Banach spaces.
 A normed vector space $V$ is locally compact if and only if the unit ball $B = \{ x : \|x\| \leq 1\}$ is compact, which is the case if and only if $V$ is finite-dimensional; this is a consequence of Riesz's lemma.
 (In fact, a more general result is true: a topological vector space is locally compact if and only if it is finite-dimensional.
 The point here is that we don't assume the topology comes from a norm.)